Running a Fully Remote Company

 How do you know people are doing what they’re supposed to?

 It’s a bad habit to answer a question with a question, but how do you know the person in the cubicle next to you is actually working and doing what they’re supposed to?
 The true answer is that you don’t.
 You just have to trust that good people are going to take care of their business, whether you’re sitting near them or not.

 Of course we have systems in place to track progress against goals.
 All well-run companies do that.

 Our take on individual and team productivity is that systems are necessary, proximity isn’t — we don’t all have to be in the same building to be effective.
 Click to Tweet.

 How do you hire for a remote company?

-So when we have the choice, why don’t we hire in Minneapolis/St. Paul, where I’m located and where SureSwift is “based”?
-The answer to that one is super simple — we follow talent.
-I love MSP, and if I can hire an amazing person who lives here, that’s wonderful.
-But (to paraphrase the late Steve Jobs), no matter how big your city is, most of the talented people in the world are outside of it.
+So when we have the choice, why don’t we hire in Victoria, where SureSwift is “based”?
+The answer to that one is simple — we follow talent.
+While we have a key group of leaders based in Victoria, and love when we have the opportunity to hire amazing people within the Victoria tech community, we don’t let geography limit our hiring.
+To paraphrase the late Steve Jobs, no matter how big your city is, most of the talented people in the world are outside of it.

-Let’s say I want to hire a Ruby on Rails developer (which we may be doing this winter, so be sure to check out our current job openings).
-There are probably hundreds of Ruby developers in my city, but the employment rate here is very high right now, so the most talented ones are already going to be gainfully employed and harder to attract.
+Let’s say one of our portfolio companies needs to hire a Ruby on Rails developer.
+There are probably hundreds of Ruby developers in Victoria, but the employment rate here is very high right now, so the most talented ones are already going to be gainfully employed and harder to attract.
 The good news is that there are hundreds of thousands of Ruby developers around the world.
 So why wouldn’t we want to look for the best talent in the biggest pool — i.e. everywhere?